bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ## 4. Creating the Task Definition

 When working with ECS to run our applications, there are a few concepts that we need to understand.
 The first of these concepts is about what is a `Task`.
-Basically, a task is a subset of containers that we need to execute to have our application running.
+Basically, a task is a subset of containers that we need to execute in order to have our application running.
 The `Tasks` are defined in a configuration called `Task Definition`.

 A `Task Definition` is where you will specify your task.
 Things like the Docker Image version, the amount of CPU and memory that each container will need, what ports needs to be mapped, data volumes, environment variables and other informations are going to be specified in the Task Definition.